JonSteinn/OpenSSL/README.md

 ### 9 Dice
 #### 9.1
 To start the game we send a request to the client by writing `/game client_name`.
-If the client exists, we send a message to that client, asking if he wants to start a game.
+We start by searching for the client.
+If the client exists, we send a message to that client asking if he wants to start a game.
 The receiver of the request can then do a `/roll` to generate a random number.
 This is how we generate the seed which is used by both clients.
 ```c
 time_t t;